CSKA gymnastics coach. Sports complex gymnastics CSKA

 Hockey

-The hockey brand CSKA is known and respected all over the world.
-Graduates of the army hockey school forged their victories on Olympic Games and world championships as part of the national team.
+The CSKA hockey brand is known and respected all over the world.
+Graduates of the army hockey school forged their victories on Olympic Games and World Championships as part of the national team.

 Badminton